 Arkansas has already taken steps to reduce its near-term power sector CO2 emissions by implementing energy efficiency policies.
 And the state has the opportunity to go even further.
-In fact, new WRI analysis finds that Minnesota can reduce its carbon dioxide emissions 31 percent below 2011 levels by 2020 just by complying with its current policies and taking advantage of existing infrastructure opportunities.
-Achieving these reductions will allow Minnesota to meet potentially ambitious EPA power plant emissions standards, which are due to be finalized next year.
+In fact, new WRI analysis finds that Arkansas can reduce its CO2 emissions 39 percent below 2011 levels by 2020 by implementing new clean energy strategies and taking advantage of existing infrastructure.
+Achieving these reductions will allow Arkansas to meet moderately ambitious EPA power plant emissions standards, which are due to be finalized in 2015.

-WRI analysis finds that Minnesota can reduce its CO2 emissions 31 percent below 2011 levels by 2020.
+WRI analysis finds that Tennessee can reduce its CO2 emissions 41 percent below 2011 levels by 2020.
 These reductions would meet or exceed ambitious EPA power plant emissions standards.